puppetlabs/bolt/documentation/bolt_installing_modules.md

 -   [canary](https://github.com/puppetlabs/bolt/tree/master/modules/canary): Run action against a small number of targets and only if it succeeds will it run on the rest.
 -   [puppetdb_fact](https://github.com/puppetlabs/bolt/tree/master/modules/puppetdb_fact): Collect facts for the specified targets from the configured PuppetDB connection and stores the collected facts on the targets.

-> 🔩 **Tip:** To override a packaged module with another version, download the version you want and configure your modulepath to point to it.
+> 🔩 **Tip:** To override a packaged module with another version, download the version you want and configure your module path to point to it.

 ### Modules that contain helper code for writing your own tasks

 -   [ruby_task_helper](https://forge.puppet.com/puppetlabs/ruby_task_helper): A helper for writing tasks in Ruby.
 -   [python_task_helper](https://forge.puppet.com/puppetlabs/python_task_helper): A helper for writing tasks in Python.

-> 🔩 **Tip:** To override a packaged module with another version, download the version you want and configure your modulepath to point to it.
+> 🔩 **Tip:** To override a packaged module with another version, download the version you want and configure your module path to point to it.

 📖 **Related information**
 - For modules that require Ruby Gems, see [Install Gems with Bolt packages](bolt_installing.md#install-gems-in-bolts-ruby-environment)